mkrd/PathDict/README.md

 To serialize a PathDict to JSON, call `json.dumps(<PathDict>.dict)`.
 If you try to serialize a PathDict object itself, the operation will fail.

+# Reference

+### pd(data: dict | list, str_sep="/", raw=False) -> PDHandle

+Creates and returns a handle on the given data.

+ Args:
+- `data` - Must be a list or dict.
+- `str_sep` - Look within path strings for this separator and use it to split the path.
+- `raw` - If `True`, do not interpret paths.
+So wildcards (`*`) are interpreted as a usual key, and tuples will be interpreted as keys  as well.

+Returns:
+- A handle that references the root of the given data dict or list.

+## PDHandle

+### copy(self, from_root=False) -> PDHandle

+Return a deep copy of the data at the current path or from the root.

+Args:
+- `from_root` - If `True`, the copy will not be made at the root data, and not where the current path is.
+The path handle will be at the same location as it was in the original.
+If `False`, only the part of the data where the current path handle is at will be copied.

+Returns:
+- A handle on the newly created copy

+The current path handle will stay the same.